jnozzi/cocoadev.com/SiteContent/General/GnuDarwin.markdown

 http://www.gnu-darwin.org

-Project to create a ''NIX distribution out of Darwin.
+Project to create a *NIX distribution out of Darwin.